Citation, DOI and article data

 Small asymptomatic stones in the kidney can be safely ignored, and if patients maintain good states of hydration, the risk of recurrent symptoms can be dramatically reduced 10.
 In all settings, a search for a possible underlying cause of hyperoxaluria/hypercalciuria should be sought and if present corrected when possible.

 Struvite stones are usually large (staghorn calculi) and result from infection.
 These stones need to be treated surgically and the entire stone removed, including small fragments, as otherwise, these residual fragments act as a reservoir for infection and recurrent stone formation.

 Uric acid stones

-Uric acid stones usually are the result of low urinary pH, and hydration and elevation of urinary pH to approximately 6 is usually sufficient (note rendering the urine too alkali (e.g. >pH 6.5) may result in calcium stone formation) 10.
+Uric acid stones usually are the result of low urinary pH, and hydration and elevation of urinary pH to approximately 6 are usually sufficient (note rendering the urine too alkali (e.g. pH >6.5) may result in calcium stone formation) 10.

-Thus the differential diagnosis is predominantly on plain film, and to a lesser degree ultrasound.
+Thus the differential diagnosis is predominantly on plain radiograph, and to a lesser degree ultrasound:

 - pancreatic calcification